primus/fortress-maximus/README.md

 In order to work with emitted events we assume that you're using the `primus-emit` module as emit plugin.
 Any other plugin will simply be seen and validated as `data` event.
-See http://github.com/primus/emit for more information about this supported plugin.
+See https://github.com/primus/emit for more information about this supported plugin.

 ## Usage

-As this a plugin for Primus we need to add it.
+As this is a plugin for Primus we need to add it.
 This plugin only has a server component so it doesn't require you to re-compile your client.
 To add this plugin to your Primus server simply call the `.use` method on your Primus
 instance: